 Figure 3.
 Boiling point–composition curve for cyclohexane and toluene showing three theoretical plates.

-A distillation curve, which plots temperature vs volume of distillate, is shown in Figure 4.
+A distillation curve, which plots temperature vs. volume of distillate, is shown in Figure 4.
 Distillation initially occurs at about 82 °C, the boiling point of cyclohexane.
 The relatively stable temperature shows that nearly pure material is distilling during this time.
 The temperature then rises and reaches another plateau around 110 °C, the boiling point of toluene.
 Between the two plateaus the temperature rises gradually, not instantly.
 Recall that as the distillation proceeds and the cyclohexane is removed, more theoretical plates are required to obtain the desired purity.
 At some point the fractionating column is at its maximum number of plates and can no longer effectively separate the mixture, meaning that there will be distillate containing both the cyclohexane and toluene components.
 Once all the cyclohexane has been distilled, however, pure toluene begins distilling as evidenced by the second temperature plateau.
 To obtain the optimal distillation, the distillation rate must be constant and relatively slow.

 Figure 4.
 Fractional distillation curve for cyclohexane and toluene.